CMMC Readiness Baseline

-In addition organizations will be required to certify to CMMC to continue working for or bidding on projects with DoD.
+In order to continue working for or bidding on projects with the DoD, organizations will be required to certify to CMMC.
 With any certification comes preparation – and some organizations may need months to prepare for these new requirements.

 The Cyturus CMMC Readiness Baseline provides a methodology to not only identify cybersecurity business risks, but also to measure the cybersecurity risk across the entire business enterprise helping organizations prioritize goals and create strategies to make quantifiable improvements in their cybersecurity programs.

-CMMC includes five maturity levels adding to the 110 security requirements in NIST SP 800-171 currently required under DFARS 252.204-7012.
-Maturity Level 1 is associated with organizations who pose the least risk and require a baseline security program.
-Maturity Level 5 organizations pose the highest possible risk to national defense interests and therefore require the most rigorous security program.
-Organizations that intend to bid on DoD contracts must show that the maturity of their CMMC certification supports the risk associated with the contract on which they intend to bid.
+CMMC includes three maturity levels adding to the 110 security requirements in NIST SP 800-171 currently required under DFARS 252.204-7012.
+Maturity level 1 is associated with organizations who pose the least risk and require a baseline security program.
+Maturity level 2 focuses on the protection of CUI and encompasses the 110 security requirements specified in NIST SP 800-171 Rev 2.
+Maturity level 3 organizations pose the highest possible risk to national defense interests and therefore require the most rigorous security program.
+Organizations that intend to bid on DoD contracts must show that the maturity of their CMMC certification supports the risk associated with the contract in which they intend to bid.

 Is your organization prepared for the CMMC certification process?
 Do you need expert guidance in evaluating processes?
 Contact us to discuss your CMMC level of preparedness and begin to implement a framework and set of processes that will guide your organization to CMMC maturity.